How Much Jail Time Do You Get for Violating Probation?

 Why should I trust O’Mara Law Group to help me with my probation violation case?

-Mark O’Mara is one of the foremost criminal defense attorneys in Lakeland, Orlando, and the surrounding areas.
+Mark O’Mara is one of the foremost criminal defense attorneys in Orlando, and the surrounding areas.
 He has a Martindale-Hubbell A.V.
 Preeminent rating for ethics and excellence.
 He is board certified in criminal trial law and has counseled on legal matters across the nation.

 Mr. O’Mara has served as a legal analyst for CNN since 2013 and uses his voice to advocate for change in state and national laws that promote the over-prosecution of American citizens.
 O’Mara and his team of defense attorneys care passionately about the needs of each client.